housemeerkat/scaleway-kubernetes/README.md

 be used to lauch a kubernetes master or worker.

 ```
+// specify that this machine uses an kubernetes-cluster with the name:
+// MY_KUBERNETES_CLUSTER_NAME
+// use this variable, if you somehow need to access the kubernetes-cluster.
+// This is the case for all nodes (master/worker), where `kubelet` is installed
+kubernetes:clustername:MY_KUBERNETES_CLUSTER_NAME

+// Node labels you want to attach to a `kubelet`.
+kubernetes:nodetags:KEY0=VALUE0,KEY1=VALUE1

 // If role is set, must be either `master` or `worker`
 kubernetes:role:master
 ```